petebachant/ACSpy/README.md

 ACSpy
 =====

-Wrapper package for the ACS motion control C library.
+A Python package for working with ACS motion controllers.